-6 Juveniles Arrested After Report Of Fight On MTA Bus
+Police: Fight On Bus Turns Into Assault On Officer, 6 Teens Arrested

-BALTIMORE (WJZ) — Six juveniles have been arrested after a report of a fight on an MTA bus near the intersection of Charles Street and North Avenue in Baltimore.
+BALTIMORE (WJZ) — Six teenagers between the ages of 13 and 16 have been arrested after a fight on an MTA bus ended with a Baltimore police officer being assaulted, authorities say.

-Police say one of those juveniles was involved with an altercation with an adult female on the bus, and the others came to his or her aid.
+It all started near the intersection of Charles Street and North Avenue, according to police, when one of the teens got into an altercation with an adult female on the bus and the others started assaulting the woman.

+“The lady said to the kids: ‘one of ya’ll hit me with your bookbags again, I’m gonna smack the s*** out of you,” witness Kyree Sewell said.
+“So they blatantly went off on the lady and beat her up on the bus.”

+The bus driver allegedly kicked the teens off the bus, and they tried to force their way back on.
+The bus driver called police and when an officer arrived, the group allegedly surrounded the officer.

 The officer was not injured.